penk/MainboardTerminal/README.md

 Copyright (c) 2022 Penk Chen.
 All rights reserved.

-All files are licensed under MIT license, see the [LICENSE](LICENSE) for more information.
+All files are licensed under MIT license or [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), see the [LICENSE](LICENSE) for more information.